-The splitboard that has surprised me the most this winter has been the Weston Backwoods Splitboard.
+The Weston Backwoods Splitboard was the one board the surprised me the most on snow.
 At first, I looked at the shape and thought it was very powder specific niche type snowboard.
 Most likely made for the guy that can afford a quiver of splitboards.
 But for the rest of us, where would a board like this fit in?

 Weston Backwoods Splitboard Review

 The Weston Backwoods Splitboard sort of fell to the back burner in our test, that has all changed for the better.

 Weston has been making huge moves as of late really impressing us by winning our editor’s choice award for their Weston Big Cheif Splitboard and most recently making our annual list of the best splitboards of the year with the Range Splitboard.